Are you wondering, “Is Buenos Aires safe?”

 Is Buenos Aires Safe?

-This guide zooms further in than we did when looking at things to do in Buenos Aires to look at some of the safety issues you may be faced with.
+This guide zooms further in than I did when looking at things to do in Buenos Aires by pointing out some safety issues you may be faced with.

-Providing you follow some of the tips noted below, though, you should not have any safety issues here as a backpacker or traveler in the city.
+Providing you take the time to do your own research.
+As well as take note of the tips I’ve noted below, you should not have any safety issues here as a backpacker or even a less experienced first time traveller to this huge city.

 Things to Know about Buenos Aires